Implications of feedback solutions to the $S_8$ tension for the baryon fractions of galaxy groups and clusters: Results

 \section{Results}

 In this section, we use the inverted form of \texttt{SP(k)}, as developed in \cref{sec:ispk}, to model the baryon fraction--halo mass relation required to reproduce the suppression of the matter power spectrum observed in various cosmic shear analyses.
+To ensure accurate predictions, we account for the $1\sigma$ uncertainties in the \texttt{SP(k)} model as a function of scale, baryon fraction, and redshift, as described in \citet{salcido_2023}.
+These uncertainties are incorporated into the tension calculations to avoid overestimating the statistical differences between the inferred and observed baryonic fractions.

+It is important to note that recent studies have demonstrated that the impact of baryonic feedback on the matter power spectrum is not entirely independent of cosmology \citep[e.g.][]{Elbers_2024}.
+Specifically, the amplitude and shape of the power spectrum suppression can vary slightly depending on the underlying cosmological parameters assumed in the simulations or analyses.
+As a result, the different cosmologies adopted in the BAHAMAS simulations, the Planck cosmologies assumed in various weak lensing analyses, and the cosmology used by \citet{Akino_2022} could introduce small shifts in the power spectrum.
+However, these effects are expected to be subdominant compared to the overall trends discussed here and do not qualitatively affect our main conclusions.
+In particular, \citet{Elbers_2024} found that non-factorizable corrections to the power spectrum due to cosmology dependence are typically below the 1\% level, which is smaller than the statistical and modelling uncertainties considered in this work.

 We begin by presenting the results from cosmic shear studies of both the KiDS 1000 and DES Y3 surveys, which marginalise over baryonic effects while holding cosmological parameters fixed to a Planck-like cosmology.
-We then compare the modelled baryon fractions with the recent baryon budget measurements form \citet{Akino_2022}.
+We then compare the modelled baryon fractions with the recent baryon budget measurements from \citet{Akino_2022}.
 In \cref{sec:free_cosmo}, we extend this analysis and comparison to cosmic shear studies that marginalise over both cosmological parameters and baryonic effects.
 Finally, we examine the findings from the latest DES Y3 weak lensing and kSZ joint analysis in \citet{Bigwood_2024}.